 Diffuse bronchiectasis develops most often in patients with genetic, immunologic, or anatomic defects that affect the airways.
 In developed countries, many cases appear initially to be idiopathic, probably partly because onset is so slow that the triggering problem cannot be identified by the time bronchiectasis is recognized.
 With newer, improved genetic and immunologic testing, an increasing number of reports describe finding an etiology in these idiopathic cases after careful, systematic evaluation.

 Cystic fibrosis (CF) is commonly associated with this condition, and previously undiagnosed CF may account for up to 20% of idiopathic cases.
 Even heterozygous patients, who typically have no clinical manifestations of CF, may have an increased risk of bronchiectasis.

 Immunodeficiencies such as common variable immunodeficiency (CVID) may also lead to diffuse disease, as may rare abnormalities in airway structure.
 Undernutrition and HIV infection also appear to increase risk.

 Focal bronchiectasis typically develops as a result of untreated pneumonia or obstruction (eg, due to foreign bodies, tumors, postsurgical changes, lymphadenopathy).
-Mycobacteria (tuberculous or nontuberculous) can both cause focal bronchiectasis and colonize the lungs of patients with bronchiectasis due to other disorders (see Factors Predisposing to Bronchiectasis).
+Mycobacteria (tuberculous or nontuberculous) can both cause focal bronchiectasis and colonize the lungs of patients with bronchiectasis due to other disorders (see Table: Factors Predisposing to Bronchiectasis).

 Factors Predisposing to Bronchiectasis